f-mb/f-mb.github.io/about.md

 	</p>

 				<p><strong>My other life</strong></p>
-				<p>In a nutshell, I'm a lover of freedom and the Internet, who decided to enroll in Law instead of IT and communication, ‘learning’ that by myself.</p>
+				<p>In a nutshell, I'm a lover of technology, media, communications and advertising, who decided to enroll in Law instead of IT or communication, ‘learning’ that by myself.</p>
 				<p>I started coding in the 1990's, on a GridLite-like "laptop" running MsDos...
 In late 1990's, I learned programming with Visual Studio, and HTML.
 Over the years, I focused on web-apps and websites working with ASP, PHP, MySQL, HTML, XML, CSS, XLS and JavaScript.
 Today, I mostly code for themes, frameworks and plugins running on a WordPress core.
 I also contribute to translate some website content or improve open-source apps I use.</p>
 				<p>Since 1998, I have designed web site, communication supports, campaigns, identities and managed public relations.
 Mostly for non-for-profit organizations, but my references also include educational organizations, law firms, museums and small corporations.
 Most of my work has been released under the signature <a href="http://ilix.net">ILIX</a>.
 Some of my works has been featured on local and national press, radio and tv.</p>
 				<p>